 2. Sephora

 Sephora connects shoppers' online purchases with their in-store visits.
 Customers can use a tablet to access their "Beauty Bag" account while shopping.
-They can look up product details and virtually try on beauty items using digital software.
+They can look up product details and virtually try on beauty items using multi-channel software.
 Shoppers can add the products they like to a wish list, which they can purchase from within the app.

 3. Value City Furniture